exogee-technology/graphweaver/README.md

 - Node `>18.*`
 - PNPM `>8.*`

-With those two installed you can create a new project with the Graphweaver CLI, by running:
+With those two installed you can create a new project with the **Graphweaver CLI**, by running:

 `npx graphweaver@latest init`